 At The Ready Store, we always focus on the QUALITY of our products first because we want you to get the best value for your hard-earned money.

 SKU: FD0841G Net Weight: 3 oz.
 (89 g) Total Servings: 13 Total Calories: 351 Shelf Life: 20-30 Years Dimensions (LxWxH): 6.25" x 7" x 6.25" Allergen and Specialty: Lactose Free, Low Sodium, Pork Free, Shellfish Free, Soy Free Food Type: Vegetables Packaging: #10 Can Preservation: Freeze-Dried Storage Requirements: Click to Read Storage Requirements

 Shelf Life StatementTo achieve maximum shelf life, store in an environment with a temperature of 60F or lower and humidity of 10 percent or less.
 Shelf life statements are based on manufacturer claims, industry standards and relevant studies from reliable sources.
 The Ready Store disclaims any liability or warranty as actual shelf life results may vary depending on individual storage conditions.

 Preparation Instructions: Add 1 cup hot water to 1/2 cup of Freeze-Dried Tomatoes and let sit 5 minutes or until tender.
 Drain off excess liquid.
 Enjoy in soups, chilis, pizza or any other favorite recipes.
-Brand: Saratoga Farms Product Series: No Serving Size: 2/3 Cup dry (7 g)
+Array: Saratoga Farms Product Series: No Serving Size: 2/3 Cup dry (7 g)